-The SFSC Testing and Assessment Center coordinates and proctors course performance exams, certification exams, national/ State competency exams, and personal assessments in both online and paper/pencil formats.
+The SFSC Testing and Assessment Center coordinates and proctors course performance exams, certification exams, national/state competency exams, and personal assessments in both online and paper/pencil formats.
 These exams are also used to determine course placement and entrance eligibility to limited access programs.
 Testing services include testing with accommodations for students with disabilities.
-Since SFSC is an open admissions institution, it provides testing and assessment services with the primary responsibility of administering placement tests and assessments which will help determine a student's level of preparedness for the coursework and program of study selected.
-Please contact the Testing and Assessment Center at 863-784-7114 to schedule your exam (for more information refer to Testing and Assessment Center in the College Catalog).
+Since SFSC is an open-admissions institution, it provides testing and assessment services with the primary responsibility of administering placement tests and assessments which will help determine a student's level of preparedness for the coursework and program of study selected.
+Contact the Testing and Assessment Center at 863-784-7214, or email Testing@southflorida.edu to schedule your exam (for more information refer to Testing and Assessment Center in the College Catalog).